egberts/egberts.github.io-src/content/articles/ssh-openssh-authorized_keys.md

 UNIX newline is used for EOL markers.
 Use `dos2unix` utility to convert as needed.

-Whitespace is used to separate the values between each columns.
+Whitespace is used to separate the values between each column.

 Options column in `authorized_keys`